 Our experienced team utilizes a suite of particle size reduction processing equipment including mills, nanomills and micronizers depending on your intended final drug product.
 Your developed products can be presented as a drug in a bottle or can be further formulated as a drug in capsule or tablet formulation.

 Recent years have seen lipid-based drug delivery systems and complexes become increasingly important tools in the quest to improve the oral bioavailability of poorly soluble drugs.
 Lipid-based solubility enhancement has developed from the observation that many poorly water-soluble drugs see an improvement in bioavailability when administered with a fat-rich meal; essentially the stimulation of biliary secretion can promote drug solubilization within the GI tract.
 Lipidic vehicles are designed to mimic this effect by pre-dissolving the drug within an appropriate lipid structure, thus bypassing the need for the poorly soluble, crystalline material to dissolve in situ.

 Similarly, cyclodextrin drug-inclusion complexes act to improve aqueous solubility by essentially shielding the hydrophobic drug within an interior cavity of the hydrophilic cyclodextrin, thus enabling the entire complex to drive improved oral bioavailability.

-Quotient has considerable expertise in the development of your lipid-based and complex drug delivery vehicles.
-In collaboration with you, we screen a range of lipidic and complexation vehicles including self-emulsifying drug delivery systems, self-microemulsifying drug delivery systems, single oil phases and cyclodextrins.
+Quotient Sciences has expertise in the development of lipid-based and complex drug delivery vehicles.
+We can help you screen for a range of lipidic and complexation vehicles including self-emulsifying drug delivery systems, self-microemulsifying drug delivery systems, single oil phases and cyclodextrins.
 Your formulations are then characterized in vitro, prior to progression into the clinic.